Harshit564/Flutter_Speech_Recognition/README.md

-# speechrecognizer
+# Speech Recognizer

-A new Flutter application.
+A Simple Flutter application which takes input as a voice note and display that word/sentence to a string.

 ## Getting Started